Latest posts by Chiara Mazzucco (see all)

-The truth is, when I was younger, my battle wasn’t really to become prettier (although I had my fair share of beauty lessons like not shaping my eye brows like horse shoes and not cutting my own bangs – things I did for up until my freshman year in high school)… it was to blend in more, because when the boys like you, you become a target.
+The truth is, when I was younger, my battle wasn’t really to become prettier (although I had my fair share of beauty lessons like not shaping my eye brows into horse shoes and not cutting my own bangs – things I did up until my freshman year in high school).
+My problem was blending in more, because when the boys like you, you become a target.

-Unfortunately, though the days of being bullied are far behind me, I had to go through a lot on my path of self discovery to accept being ‘attractive’ and to voice my opinion without fear of being ridiculed.
+Though the days of being bullied are far behind me, I had to go through a lot on my path of self-discovery to accept being ‘attractive’ and to voice my opinion without fear of being ridiculed.
 I had to keep my tone steady when standing up for something I believed in and had to keep my chest out, even if my boobs showed more.

 As grown ups, the path to self discovery doesn’t end – it’s just a new, just-as-bumpy road we have yet to track miles on.
 You are still trying to become someone; whether it’d be in the workplace, on the scale, or to your brand new lover, we are all still trying to improve.
 Don’t let others limit your experimentation as you go down this road.

 You want to test out some crazy new make up, add some fake lashes and perhaps even show a bit of side boob?